Grilled Chicken Quinoa Bowls

 - Place on the grill and cook for 5-7 minutes, rotating every few minutes.
 Remove from grill and use a knife to remove corn kernels from the cob.

-- To assemble the salad, in a large bowl combine the quinoa, chicken, corn, red pepper, pine nuts, half of the cheese and half of the basil.
+- To assemble the salad, in a large bowl combine the quinoa, chicken, corn, red pepper, pine nuts, half of the feta cheese and half of the basil.
 Garnish with remaining cheese and basil.
 Serve warm or cold.

-13 Comments on “Grilled Chicken Quinoa Bowls”
+13 Comments on “Grilled Chicken Quinoa Salad”

 I love quinoa bowls too!
 This looks fantastic!